 Thanks to their straight blade, Nakiri are ideal for julienne, brunoise allumette and other precision knife cuts for vegetables.
 Also a great tool for cutting into very hard skinned produce like pumpkins and squash.

 About the handle

 Nothing about Sakai Kyuba is left to chance.
 It has been designed, forged and rigorously tested to serve your family for generations.
-Made from the highest quality V10 46-layer Damascus hammered stainless steel – sturdier and sharper than anything you have experienced before.
-Presented in a natural-coloured pinewood box for safe storage and keeping.
+Made from the highest quality V10 46-layer Damascus Hammered Stainless steel – sturdier and sharper than anything you have experienced before.
+Presented in a natural-coloured ash box for safe storage and keeping.
+Wrapped in a beautiful Japana illustration strip styled on ancient Japanese paintings.
 Backed by a lifetime guarantee.

 Although inspired by over 600 years of tradition, each of the Sakai Kyuba 堺久馬 blades is absolutely unique.
 Every single one has been meticulously handmade and perfected in Japan by Sakai’s (堺市) master blacksmith.
 Forged with Damascus steel – legendary for its plasticity, hardness and distinctive patterns.
 Handle and blade satin-finished to a subtle, yet stunning lustre.
 Crafted, not manufactured.
 No handle pattern is the same, guaranteeing you a unique piece of craftsmanship.